 “In the town everyone knows and greets each other.
 And traveling with a local guide reinforces this feeling, as the whole community supports him.
 Besides, thanks to him it was incredible easier to solve problems and set the logistic for the trip”, explains Ryoko.

 The local cuisine was certainly another thing to enjoy.
 Homemade dishes like saketoba, tachikama and sai no izushi delighted the travelers.

 Moving away from the wind in Mount Rishiri

-During winter, Rishiri receives heavy snowfalls that usually begin around mid October.
-Nevertheless, the best time for backcountry skiing starts around mid/end of December and goes until early March.
+Rishiri receives heavy snowfalls that usually begin around mid October.
+The winter season for backcountry skiing starts around mid/end of December and goes until early March.

 Rishiri has amazing powder snow, similar to what you can find in Niseko, one of the top ski resorts in Japan.
 The main difference is that here you seem to be alone, with the whole mountain at your feet… just for you!